-Goodwill and indefinite-lived intangible assets are not amortized, but rather, are is subject to impairment testing annually, in the fourth quarter, or whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
+Goodwill and indefinite-lived intangible assets are not amortized, but rather, are subject to impairment testing annually, in the fourth quarter, or whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
 A qualitative evaluation of our reporting units is utilized to determine whether it is necessary to perform a quantitative two-step impairment test.
 If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we would be required to perform a two-step quantitative test.
 If the carrying value of the reporting unit's net assets exceeds the fair value of the reporting unit, then an impairment loss is recorded.

-The Company's 2017 impairment tests were based on the operating segment structure, where each operating segment was also considered a reporting unit.
-During the fourth quarter of 2017 we performed a qualitative assessment for our reporting units that were assigned goodwill.
+The Company's 2018 impairment tests were based on the operating segment structure, where each operating segment was also considered a reporting unit.
+During the fourth quarter of 2018 we performed a qualitative assessment for our reporting units that were assigned goodwill.
 During this assessment, qualitative factors were first assessed to determine whether it was more likely than not that the fair value of the reporting units were less than their carrying amounts.
 Qualitative factors that were considered included, but were not limited to, macroeconomic conditions, industry and market conditions, company specific events, changes in circumstances, after tax cash flows and market capitalization trends.

-Based on our Company's annual impairment evaluations performed during 2017 and 2016, we concluded that there were no indicators of impairment and therefore it was more likely than not that the fair value of the goodwill exceeded its carrying amount, for each reporting unit.
+Based on our Company's annual qualitative impairment evaluations performed during 2018 and 2017, we concluded that there were no indicators of impairment and therefore it was more likely than not that the fair value of the goodwill exceeded its carrying amount, for each reporting unit.

-Finite-lived Intangible Assets: Whenever events or changes in circumstances require, the Company reviews its finite-lived intangible assets for impairment.
+Finite-lived Intangible Assets: On an annual basis and whenever events or changes in circumstances require, the Company reviews its finite-lived intangible assets for impairment.
 Intangible assets are included in the Company's impairment testing and in the event the Company identifies impairment, the intangible assets are written down to their fair values.

-Intangible assets typically have finite useful lives that are amortized over their useful lives and primarily consist of affiliate contract expansion, acquired subscribers-cable, and off market leases.
-Affiliate contract expansion and acquired subscribers-cable intangibles are amortized over the period in which those relationships are expected to contribute to our future cash flows and are also reduced by management fee waiver credits received from Sprint in connection with the 2017 non-monetary exchange.
+Intangible assets typically have finite useful lives that are amortized over their useful lives and primarily consist of affiliate contract expansion, acquired cable subscribers, and off-market leases.
+Affiliate contract expansion and acquired cable subscribers are amortized over the period in which those relationships are expected to contribute to our future cash flows and are also reduced by management fee waiver credits received from Sprint in connection with the 2017 non-monetary exchange.
 Other finite-lived intangible assets, are generally amortized using the straight-line method of amortization.
-Such finite-lived intangible assets are subject to the impairment provisions of ASC 360, where impairment is recognized and measured only if there are events and circumstances that indicate that the carrying amount may not be recoverable.
+Such finite-lived intangible assets are subject to the impairment provisions of ASC 360, Property, Plant and Equipment, where impairment is recognized and measured only if there are events and circumstances that indicate that the carrying amount may not be recoverable.
 The carrying amount is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use of the asset group.
 An impairment loss is recorded if after determining that it is not recoverable, the carrying amount exceeds the fair value of the asset.

-Finite-lived intangible assets and liabilities are being amortized over the following periods:
+Finite-lived intangible assets and liabilities are being amortized over the following estimated useful lives that were established on the dates acquired:

-Useful Life
+Estimated Useful Life

 Affiliate contract expansion 4 - 14 years

 Favorable and unfavorable leases - wireless 1 - 28 years

 Acquired subscribers - cable 3 - 10 years

 Other intangibles 15 - 20 years

-There were no impairment charges on intangible assets for the years ended December 31, 2017, or 2016.
+There were no impairment charges on intangible assets for the years ended December 31, 2018, 2017 or 2016.